saulocamposi/calculadorabitcoinv2/README.md

 Improve documentation for users and developers

 Tests

-Make unit tests, behavior tests and integration tests
+Make unit tests, behavior tests and integration tests In planning to advance our test give us the best confident of our steps.

 Code
 Front-end and Back-end prospectives